 One of the most important things you need to be mindful of when planning a trip to Portugal is the timing of your visit.
 Portugal may be in the south of Europe and be known for its sunny weather, but it still experiences four seasons.
 You’ll also want to take into account Portugal’s high season if you’re looking to avoid higher hotel rates and crowds of tourists.

-Summer is the busiest time to visit Portugal, go from July to early September and you can expect plenty of other tourists soaking up the warm weather and filling the beaches.
-Things are much quieter if you travel in the winter months of January or February, but you’ll also be met by cool, cloudy weather.
+Summer is the busiest time to visit Portugal, so from July to early September you can expect plenty of other tourists soaking up the warm weather and filling the beaches.
+Things are much quieter if you travel in January or February, but you’ll also be met by cool, cloudy weather.

 How to Get Around Portugal

 Like so many destinations in Europe, the most convenient way to get around Portugal is by renting a car.
 Rental cars give you the freedom to travel when and where you want and don’t force you to fit your plans into a bus or tour schedule.
 The obvious downside is trying to navigate in a foreign country and deal with the eternal hassle of finding parking.
 If you do get a rental car, make sure to check if your accommodation offers parking.